 Three adjustable hook-and-loop Nubuck leather straps (one each at the forefoot, instep and heel) move well and conform to a variety of foot shapes, but those with wider feet may feel constricted.
 One tester noted that the Yucatans were just as comfortable at the end of a long travel day, after his feet had swelled.
 The spandex-and-nylon liner feels great against skin, albeit a bit warm on days above 90°F. Caveat: Leather doesn’t dry nearly as fast as synthetic webbing, so plan on wet shoes for well over an hour if you dunk them.

 The Yucatan’s firm PU midsole and full-length fiberglass-and-TPU shank offer up more support than the majority of sandals in the test.
 We felt solid under overnight loads up to 40 pounds and even when hefting our tired kiddos.

 ECCO uses proprietary rubber and shallow, 2mm-deep lugs that grip well on dry and rocky terrain: “I watched my friends slip and slide while I was able to skirt around them,” said our Colorado tester after lugging her 30-pound son up to the Devil’s Head Fire Lookout near Larkspur.
-(Though we didn’t encounter steep trails mantled with sand or mud, we expect that the Yucatans would slip in such terrain.)
+(Though we didn’t encounter steep sand or mud, we expect that the Yucatans would slip in such terrain.)